Classes start July 3, 2018!

 The Yellow Ribbon Program is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 CTU participates in this program and has established a Yellow Ribbon Grant for eligible veterans, and their dependents.
 Read more.

 - The My Career Advancement Account (MyCAA) Scholarship Program

 MyCAA is a career development and employment assistance program sponsored by the Department of Defense.
 Read more.

 - Chapter 35: Dependents’ Educational Assistance (DEA)

-The Dependents' Educational Assistance (DEA) program is a monthly educational benefit entitlement for dependents and survivors of veterans who are deceased or were seriously injured.
+The Dependents' Educational Assistance (DEA) program is a monthly educational benefit program for dependents and survivors of veterans who are deceased or were seriously injured as a result of their service.
 Read more.

 - CTU’s Liberty Grant